This guide will teach you how to create an effective public relations campaign.

-The last thing that you want is your spokespeople going off message and missing the opportunity that you’ve worked so hard to create.
+The last thing that you want is your spokespeople going off message.
+They’ll miss the opportunity that you’ve worked so hard to create.

-Create briefing notes that they read through before every interview and work with them prior to filming to make sure they are comfortable with what they have to say.
+Create briefing notes that they read through before every interview.
+Work with them prior to filming to make sure they are comfortable with what they have to say.